Call 24/7 For Treatment

-Here are the best methadone clinics in Wausau, WI.
-Get immediate methadone treatment in Wausau from a local and trusted Methadone clinic.
+Here is a list of methadone clinics and addiction treatment centers in Wausau, WI.
+Get immediate methadone treatment in Wausau from one of the local Methadone treatment centers.
 Find medication-assisted treatment options in Wausau, Wisconsin from one of the treatment centers below.

-Dix And Gillette Csl Services Llp is a methadone treatment facility in Wausau, Wisconsin.
-It is situated in Marathon County at 1720 Merrill Avenue, Suite 401, 54401 zip.
-Dix And Gillette Csl Services Llp provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Dix And Gillette Csl Services Llp offers substance use education, family counseling and individual counseling.
-Dix And Gillette Csl Services Llp provides medication-assisted services to women and men.
+Dix And Gillette Csl Services Llp is a methadone clinic in Wausau, WI.
+It is located in Marathon County at 1720 Merrill Avenue, Suite 401, 54401 zip.
+Dix And Gillette Csl Services Llp provides outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, Dix And Gillette Csl Services Llp offers individual counseling, family counseling and substance use education.
+Dix And Gillette Csl Services Llp provides medication assisted treatment to men and women.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Wisconsin.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Wausau drug rehabs.